-(Regular readers will note that this text is borrowed — more or less — from the sidebar in part 1 of the Mazda rotary article; we repeat it here for ease of reference.)
+(Regular readers will note that this text is borrowed from the sidebar in part 1 of the Mazda rotary article; we repeat it here for ease of reference.)

-The rotary combustion engine — commonly known as the Wankel — is a type of four-stroke internal combustion engine in which the movement of a three-lobed (trochoidal) rotor within a peanut-shaped (epitrochoidal) housing completes the four stages of the combustion cycle.
+A rotary combustion engine — commonly known as a Wankel engine — is a type of four-stroke internal combustion engine in which the movement of a three-lobed (trochoidal) rotor within a peanut-shaped (epitrochoidal) housing completes the four stages of the combustion cycle.
 The rotor drives an eccentric shaft through cycloidal gears and the eccentric shaft in turn drives the output shaft, which rotates three times for each revolution of the rotor.
 The following animation illustrates the process:

-As shown in the above animation, the rotary is dramatically simpler than a reciprocating engine.
-While the rotary does have counterweights at each end of the eccentric shaft to balance the wobble caused by the rotor’s eccentric motion, a Wankel engine has no connecting rods, no crankshaft, and no valves or valve gear.
+The rotary is dramatically simpler than a reciprocating engine.
+While a rotary engine does have counterweights at each end of the eccentric shaft to balance the wobble caused by the rotor’s eccentric motion, a Wankel engine has no connecting rods, no crankshaft, and no valves or valve gear.
 Intake and exhaust are through fixed ports, either in the side plates or in the rotor housing.
-(Of course, the rotary still requires the same accessories as a piston engine: water and oil pumps, alternator or generator, et al.)
+(Of course, a rotary engine still requires the same accessories as a piston engine: water and oil pumps, alternator or generator, et al.)

 Compared to piston engines, rotary engines have a number of advantages and several serious disadvantages:

 - Fewer parts: A rotary engine has fewer than half as many parts as a piston engine, which reduces manufacturing costs and (at least in theory) repair and overhaul costs.